-We have erected a large tackle store which has a bait fridge with freezer compartment, light, power point, bait tables, ground bait buckets, etc. It is locked with three padlocks but we do not take responsibility for anything kept inside the tackle store.
+We have erected a large tackle store which has a bait fridge with freezer compartment, light, power point, bait tables, ground bait buckets, etc. It is locked with two padlocks but we do not take responsibility for anything kept inside the tackle store.
 We have also placed a 500 watt floodlight on the holiday cottage which illuminates the garden and river using a switch in the Lounge.
 LED floodlights do not attract midges.

 We have a large four wheeled trolley to take your luggage, fishing tackle to / from your car.

 There is a large picnic table and two bench seats.

 The garden is great for bird watching, you might like to buy some bird feeders from Lathams and watch to 40+ varieties coming to feed.

 A "wetland nature reserve" called Potter Wetland has been built on the land on the other side of the river from us, so please bring your binoculars as you will see lots of wildlife.
 Full details on the "Local Information" page and an aerial image of it on the Exterior Images page.
 A new home for Bittens, Marsh Harriers, Owls, etc.

 Their is a wellington boot rack by the river door.